Oksanka25/EasyRecruitingCapstone/README.md

 # EasyRecruiting

 ## About the Project
 EasyRecruiting is an app that allows recruiters to keep track of their applicants very easily.
 A user can create profiles of the applicants and add all their information, as well as keep track of the interviews that the applicant had and the results.
-All in One place.
+All in One Place.

 ## User Stories
 - As a user, I should be able to create an account.